tiy-houston-q3-rails/day-13/README.md

 4. Config your name in config.rb
 5. Write 2 blog posts about stuff at IronYard
 6. Add an image of something you like.
 Pancakes (or something).
+7. (videos and research)
+8. Create a git repo for your blog and push your code to it.
+Post link to git repo on this repo as issue

 Videos / Research
 --------